-Agreed value policy: If your vehicle is written off and you’d spent a fortune on it, then you’ll get what the vehicle is worth, rather than the market value.
+Agreed value policy: If your vehicle is written off and you’ve spent a fortune on it, then you’ll get what the vehicle is worth, rather than the market value.

 Towing insurance policy: Many 4×4 car owners use their motor for towing, thanks to the fact it’s so large and tough.

-Tips on getting the cheapest 4×4 car insurance
+Tips on getting the cheapest 4×4 insurance UK

 - Whether it is a Jeep, Land Rover, Mitsubishi Shoguns, Ford 4×4, Range Rover, or BMW X5, always shop around and compare various quotes.
 You may be surprised how much they vary!